alihakimtaskiran/Glimy/README.md

   - **A**: One of non-connected vertex of the Rectangle.
 It may take an integer.
 All units are # of grid cells.
   - **B**: One of non-connected vertex of the Rectangle.
 It may take an integer.
 All units are # of grid cells.
   - **layer** : Priority of the object.
 It is an integer and maximum can take 1000.
 The less **layer** value, the more prior the object.
 It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
   - **e** : Relative permittivity of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
   - **mu** : Relative permeability of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally.
+  - **time** : It determines in which time the object is seen and dissappear.
+If the object is eternal, <code>time=None</code>; otherwise <code>time=(start, stop)</code>, it is a list/tuple of start and stop durations

   ## geo.Circle(A,r,layer,e=1,mu=1, time)
   Creates a circle in 2D.
   - **A** : Coordinates of center of the Circle.
 It may take a tuple or list.
 All units are # of grid cells.
   - **r** : Radius of the circle.
 It may take an integer.
 All units are # of grid cells.
   - **layer** : Priority of the object.
 It is an integer and maximum can take 1000.
 The less **layer** value, the more prior the object.
 It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
    - **e** : Relative permittivity of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
   - **mu** : Relative permeability of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally.
+  - **time** : It determines in which time the object is seen and dissappear.
+If the object is eternal, <code>time=None</code>; otherwise <code>time=(start, stop)</code>, it is a list/tuple of start and stop durations

   ## geo.RectPrism(A, B, layer, e=1, mu=1, time)
  Creates a rectangular prism in 3D.
   - **A**: One of non-connected vertex of the RectPrism.
 It may take an integer.
 All units are # of grid cells.
   - **B**: One of non-connected vertex of the RectPrism.
 It may take an integer.
 All units are # of grid cells.
   - **layer** : Priority of the object.
 It is an integer and maximum can take 1000.
 The less **layer** value, the more prior the object.
 It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
   - **e** : Relative permittivity of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
   - **mu** : Relative permeability of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally.
+  - **time** : It determines in which time the object is seen and dissappear.
+If the object is eternal, <code>time=None</code>; otherwise <code>time=(start, stop)</code>, it is a list/tuple of start and stop durations

   ## geo.Sphere(C,r,layer=0,e=1,mu=1)
   Creates a sphere in 3D.
   - **C** : Coordinates of center of the Sphere.
 It may take a tuple or list.
 All units are # of grid cells.
   - **r** : Radius of the sphere.
 It may take an integer.
 All units are # of grid cells.
   - **layer** : Priority of the object.
 It is an integer and maximum can take 1000.
 The less **layer** value, the more prior the object.
 It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
   - **e** : Relative permittivity of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
   - **mu** : Relative permeability of the object.
-It may take float ot int.
+It may take float ot int for isotropic materials, 3×3 array/list/tuple for anisotropic materials.
 It is not restricted to be less than 1 intentionally.
+  - **time** : It determines in which time the object is seen and dissappear.
+If the object is eternal, <code>time=None</code>; otherwise <code>time=(start, stop)</code>, it is a list/tuple of start and stop durations

   ## geo.Cylinder(C,r,h,layer=0,e=1,mu=1, time)
  Creates a cylinder in 3D.
 Its planes are **parallel to xy-plane**